 Are you likeable?
 Likability is one of the key deciding factors when clients are looking to hire a freelancer or agency.
 Business is, after all, about people.
 So if you suspect you’re having personal chemistry issues, there are ways you can rescue the relationship by adjusting your behaviour.
 For example:

-Are you being a good listener?
+Are you a good listener?
 Listen carefully and affirm.
-Ask thoughtful questions to fully understand what your client is saying.
+Ask thoughtful questions to understand what your client is saying.

 Have you worked hard to build trust?
-Are you being honest and reliable?
-Do you actually care about your client?
+Are you honest and reliable?
+Do you care about your client?

 Are you making the client feel special and prioritised?
 Are you putting the time and effort into building the relationship?